CryptozombiesHQ/cryptozombie-lessons/3/01-introduction.md

 ## What is Gas?

 In Solidity, your DApp burns a small amount of a currency called "gas" for every line of code it executes.
-(There are some exceptions to this, which we'll talk about in the next chapter).

 Writing a variable to storage costs gas.
 Reading the contents of a variable also costs gas, but significantly less than writing.
 Doing mathematical operations like `+` and `*` cost a tiny amount of gas, as do comparison operators like `<` and `==`.
 And so on.